primer/view_components/docs/content/components/buttongroup.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use ButtonGroupComponent to render a series of buttons.
+Use ButtonGroup to render a series of buttons.

 ## Examples